THERE ARE FIVE KEY SCENARIOS where hackers could potentially wreak havoc with your financial life. Data thieves could:

 Meanwhile, beta measures how much an investment fluctuates relative to a market index.
 Suppose the benchmark used is the S&P 500.
 If an individual stock has a beta of 1,

-Yields on savings accounts, money market deposit accounts and certificates of deposit are so modest that it’s tempting to opt for the convenience of the local bank, even if you know you could do better elsewhere.
-After all, is it really worth shopping around for an online savings account that pays 1.2%, rather than settling for 0.2% at the nearby bank you already use?
+YIELDS ON SAVINGS ACCOUNTS, money market deposit accounts and certificates of deposit are so modest that it’s tempting to opt for the convenience of the local bank, even if you know you could do better elsewhere.
+After all, is it really worth shopping around for an online savings account that pays perhaps 1.7%, rather than settling for 0.2% at the nearby bank you already use?

 Are you a high school or college instructor?
 If you’re using our guide with students, here are six tips: